tcvdijk/wupstream/README.md

 ### Libraries

 Wüpstream uses Boost header-only libraries for small vector optimisation and memory pools.
-In addition to the instructions below, tell your compiler where the Boost include directory is.
 See https://www.boost.org/.

 Wüpstream uses RapidJSON for parsing and docopt for handling commandline arguments.